 For many the most important benefit of a ‘Robo Advisor’ is that you will get advice and a managed portfolio with much lower fees compared to mutual funds and traditional advice.
-On the fee structure Nest Wealth leads the way with a rock-bottom Netflix-like monthly subscriber fee model.
+On the fee structure Nest Wealth offers a Netflix-like monthly subscriber fee model.

 There are also additional custodian fees that are clearly disclosed on the site.
 Of course, there are fees for when the portfolio will buy and sell the ETFs (the portfolio funds) and Nest Wealth with cap trading costs at $100 annual.
 Nest Wealth will cover your annual account fees for your first account.
 The custodian fees are charged on a quarterly basis.

 Nest Wealth clients who were onboarded before November 5th, 2018 will pay the NBIB fees.
 Clients who are onboarded after November 5, 2018 will pay the FCC fees.
 For full pricing details please click on this link.

 While Nest Wealth is one of the lowest-fee providers in Canada for those with more considerable assets.
 It is not cost effective for those who are starting out or for those with modest portfolios below $50,000.
 Nest Wealth starts to become consistently competitive in the $250,000 portfolio range*.
 At $900,000 and above they rival the Questwealth portfolios as the most cost-effective Canadian Robo Advisor.